Electrical, electronics, & electromechanical assemblers

 Education & Skills

 Data on higher education choices for Electrical, electronics, & electromechanical assemblers from The Department of Education and Census Bureau.
-The most common major for Electrical, electronics, & electromechanical assemblers is Business but the most specialized major according to RCA in 2023 were Transportation.
+The most common major for Electrical, electronics, & electromechanical assemblers is N/A but the most specialized major according to RCA in 2024 were Construction.

 Among the necessary skills for Electrical, electronics, & electromechanical assemblers, Operations Monitoring stands, but the revealed comparative advantage (RCA) shows that Electrical, electronics, & electromechanical assemblers need more than the average amount of Operation and Control.